-The Commission has established a sentencing table.
-For technical and practical reasons it has 43 levels.
-Each row in the table contains levels that overlap with the levels in the preceding and succeeding rows.
-By overlapping the levels, the table should discourage unnecessary litigation.
-Both prosecutor and defendant will realize that the difference between one level and another will not necessarily make a difference in the sentence that the judge imposes.
+The Commission has established a sentencing table that for technical and practical reasons contains 43 levels.
+Each level in the table prescribes ranges that overlap with the ranges in the preceding and succeeding levels.
+By overlapping the ranges, the table should discourage unnecessary litigation.
+Both prosecution and defense will realize that the difference between one level and another will not necessarily make a difference in the sentence that the court imposes.
 Thus, little purpose will be served in protracted litigation trying to determine, for example, whether \$10,000 or \$11,000 was obtained as a result of a fraud.
-At the same time, the rows work to increase a sentence proportionately.
-A change of 6 levels roughly doubles the sentence irrespective of the level at which one starts.
-The Commission, aware of the legal requirement that the maximum of any range cannot exceed the minimum by more than the greater of 25 percent or six months, also wishes to permit courts the greatest possible range for exercising discretion.
-The table overlaps offense levels meaningfully, works proportionately, and at the same time preserves the maximum degree of allowable discretion for the judge within each level.
+At the same time, the levels work to increase a sentence proportionately.
+A change of six levels roughly doubles the sentence irrespective of the level at which one starts.
+The guidelines, in keeping with the statutory requirement that the maximum of any range cannot exceed the minimum by more than the greater of 25 percent or six months (28 U.S.C. § 994(b)(2)), permit courts to exercise the greatest permissible range of sentencing discretion.
+The table overlaps offense levels meaningfully, works proportionately, and at the same time preserves the maximum degree of allowable discretion for the court within each level.

 Similarly, many of the individual guidelines refer to tables that correlate amounts of money with offense levels.
-These tables often have many, rather than a few levels.
+These tables often have many rather than a few levels.
 Again, the reason is to minimize the likelihood of unnecessary litigation.
-If a money table were to make only a few distinctions, each distinction would become more important and litigation as to which category an offender fell within would become more likely.
-Where a table has many smaller monetary distinctions, it minimizes the likelihood of litigation, for the importance of the precise amount of money involved is considerably less.
+If a money table were to make only a few distinctions, each distinction would become more important and litigation over which category an offender fell within would become more likely.
+Where a table has many small monetary distinctions, it minimizes the likelihood of litigation because the precise amount of money involved is of considerably less importance.